 Peter Pan at Great Ormond Street Hospital

-Discover the 80-year-old story of how the Peter Pan came to be a GOSH.
+Discover the story of how the Peter Pan came to be a GOSH.

 The history of Peter Pan

-Peter Pan was written by James Matthew Barrie, who was born in Kirriemuir, Scotland, on 9 May 1860.
+Peter Pan was created by James Matthew Barrie, who was born in Scotland on 9 May 1860.

-Peter then returned as the centre of a play by Barrie titled "Peter Pan, or The Boy Who Wouldn't Grow Up", in 1904 at a theatre in London.
+Peter then returned as the centre of Barrie’s play "Peter Pan, or The Boy Who Wouldn't Grow Up" which debuted in London in 1904.

-Following the success of the play, Barrie's publishers took the Peter Pan chapters from "The Little White Bird" book and published them in 1906 under the title "Peter Pan in Kensington Gardens".
+Following the success of the play, the Peter Pan chapters from "The Little White Bird" book were published in 1906 under the title "Peter Pan in Kensington Gardens".

 Peter Pan and GOSH

-Barrie was a supporter of GOSH for many years and in 1929 he was asked to sit on a committee to help the hospital buy land to build a new wing.
-Barrie declined but said that he "hoped to find another way to help".
-A few months later, the hospital was surprised to learn that Barrie had donated all his rights for "Peter Pan" to GOSH.
+Barrie supported GOSH for many years, and in 1929, he was invited to join a committee to help the hospital acquire land for a new wing.
+Although Barrie declined, he mentioned he "hoped to find another way to help."
+Shortly after, the hospital learned that Barrie had gifted all his rights to "Peter Pan" to GOSH.

 “At one time, Peter Pan was an invalid in the Hospital… and it was he who put me up to the little thing I did."

-Through this gift GOSH began to receive royalties every time a production of the play was on, as well as from the sale of Peter Pan books and other products.
+Thanks to this gift, GOSH began receiving royalties from every production of the play, as well as from the sale of Peter Pan books and products.
+Barrie asked that the amount raised for the hospital never be disclosed, and GOSH has respected his wishes.

-In 1988, the House of Lords voted in favour of a special clause in the UK’s Copyright Designs & Patents Act.
-This amendment gives the hospital the right to a royalty from "Peter Pan" in perpetuity.
+In 1988, the House of Lords approved a unique clause in the UK's Copyright Designs & Patents Act, granting the hospital perpetual rights to receive royalties from "Peter Pan."

-For more than 80 years, the story of Peter Pan has continued to benefit the seriously ill children who come to GOSH for life-saving treatment.
+For almost a century, the story of Peter Pan has continued to benefit seriously ill children undergoing life-saving treatment at GOSH.

 Read more about JM Barrie's gift of Peter Pan to Great Ormond Street Hospital.